Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: Details on Baselines

 \textbf{Warm Start}.
 We directly utilize the policy, Q-network, and Qc-network networks obtained from offline safe RL without any modifications (no VPA and aPID), and apply online safe RL algorithms for finetuning.

-We selected SO2, JSRL, and PEX as baselines because they represent prominent methods in O2O RL, and adapting them to the safe RL context provides a meaningful comparison.
+We selected SO2, JSRL, PEX and Warm Start as baselines because they represent prominent methods in O2O RL, and adapting them to the safe RL context provides a meaningful comparison.
 Including these baselines allows us to demonstrate the effectiveness of Marvel in a fair and relevant context.